Beachborough Manor: Beachborough and the Brockmans

 James Brockman Esq. (died 1767) was the last male heir of the Brockmans of Kent, Beachborough.
 He died unmarried in 1767 and bequeathed his estates to the family priest who attended to him in his last days, the great nephew of his mother, the Reverend Ralph Drake.
 (Vide App.
 VIII).
 Thus came the double name of Drake-Brockman, for the Rev. Ralph Drake wed the young Brockman cousin of James, took the Arms and Surname of Brockman, and saw the estates left to him.
 (According to the Register of Alumni Oxoniensis, by Foster, vide App.
 V, it states that as "R. D. Brockman, which latter name he had assumed in addition to his patronymic".)
 Concerning this point of the double name, see App.
 IX and Will of Rev. Ralph Drake-Brockman.
-The Drake-Brockmans produced several notable descendants in England and Australia (see the English Brockman family summary).
+The Drake-Brockmans produced several notable descendants in England and Australia.

 Rev. Ralph Drake-Brockman died at the age of 57, on 11 November 1781.
 He continued the Brockman succession from Sir William via a maternal line as described above.
 The Rev. Ralph Drake thus took the Arms and Surname of Brockman and the estates were left to him, though soon thereafter Beachborough passed from the stewardship of Drake-Brockmans.

 The Beachborough family has figured prominently in the social and public life of Kent, two of the Brockmans, Sir William Brockman and James Drake-Brockman, having served in the office of sheriff of Kent, and all those who inherited the Beachborough Estate were in the Commission of Peace for East Kent.
 Several Brockmans in Kent were armigerous gentry and used the "esquire" title.